 Restorative Investing Task Force

-The goal of the Restorative Investing Task Force is to create a library of restorative / non-extractive case examples and to fund BIPOC Intermediaries, Funds and Entrepreneurs using restorative investing practices.
+The goal of the Task Force is to create a library of restorative / non-extractive case examples and to fund BIPOC Intermediaries, Funds and Entrepreneurs using restorative Investing practices.

 This taskforce has been spearheaded and co-led by

 All members of the Taskforce have agreed to the Shared Agreements